Understanding Threadworm Infection in Children: A Holistic Approach

 - Renee Losardo

-When a mother brought her young daughter to see me, she was worried.
+When a mother brought her young daughter to see me, she was understandably worried.
 Her little girl had been grinding her teeth at night, had an itchy bottom, and was experiencing some skin issues.
-These are classic signs of a threadworm infection and something that can be effectively supported with a natural, child friendly antiparasitic protocol.
+These are classic signs of a threadworm infection.
+Thankfully, this condition can be effectively supported with a natural, child-friendly antiparasitic protocol.

 The Antiparasitic Protocol